bendmorris/staticdata/README.md

-`staticdata` is a library that manages "static data" - sets of data that don't change at runtime, with one or more variants that share a common schema of associated information. `staticdata` creates Haxe enum abstracts for each type of data and makes it easy to access their associated attributes in a type-safe way.
+`staticdata` is a library that manages "static data" - sets of data that don't change at runtime, with one or more variants that share a common schema of associated information.
+This can include: levels, upgrades, enemies, abilities, items...

+`staticdata` creates Haxe enum abstracts for each type of data and makes it easy to access their associated attributes in a type-safe way.
 Parsing/code generation and validation is done at compile time, so it's both fast and safe.

 ## Getting started

 ### Schema

-To use `staticdata`, define the structure of your data in an abstract by using the @:a metadata to mark data fields:
+To use `staticdata`, define the structure of your data in an abstract by using the `@:a` metadata to mark data fields:

 ```haxe
 @:build(staticdata.DataModel.build(["data/dogs.xml"], "breed"))